Trilarion/opensourcegames/entries/other-life.md

 Based on [Eternal Lands](eternal_lands.md).

-Most a client to connect to Eternal Lands??
+Mainly a client to connect to Eternal Lands?

 ## Building